renesas-rz/rzv_ai_sdk/Q08_object_counter/readme.md

 - The `anchors` are the yolo anchors for the object detection.
 - The `objects` represents class to be identified and it can be changed to other classes present on the class label list.

-- To modify the configuration settings, edit the values in this file using VI Editor, from the RZ/V2L Board.
+- To modify the configuration settings, edit the values in this file using VI Editor, from the RZ/V2L Evaluation Board Kit.

 ```sh
 vi config.ini